elmerfer/MIXTURE/README.md

 ## Running MIXTURE

 This example tends to estimate the same pure cell-types from LM22 signature matrix from [Newman et al.](http://www.nature.com/nmeth/journal/v12/n5/abs/nmeth.3337.html).
-The LM22 matrix was stored as an RData obj here for convinience
+The LM22 matrix was stored as an RData obj for convinience and provided as data
 ```
 library(MIXTURE)
 ##Load signature matrix